organisciak/dissertation/document/6_subjective.md

 | random 10                | 1.35 (-18%)  | 1.08 (-29%) | 1.08 (-31%) |
 +--------------------------+--------------+-------------+-------------+

-Table: Taste-matching performance for recommendation task {#tbl:matching-performance}
+Table: Taste-matching performance for recommendation task. {#tbl:matching-performance}

 Table @tbl:matching-performance shows the performance of recommendations predicted by taste-matching.
 In both task types, taste-matching improved over the baseline, with stronger gains against the cuisine recommendation tasks.